-Pie Five franchise revenues decreased by \$0.1 million to \$0.4 million for the three month period ended September 24, 2023 as compared to the same period in the prior fiscal year.
-The 10.2% decrease was driven by decreases in supplier incentives, domestic royalties and advertising fund revenues.
+Pie Five franchise revenues decreased by \$0.1 million to \$0.4 million for the three month period ended December 24, 2023 as compared to the same period of the prior fiscal year.
+The 6.9% decrease was driven by decreases in domestic royalties and advertising fund revenues, offset by increases in default and closed store revenues.
+Pie Five franchise revenues decreased by \$0.1 million to \$0.9 million for the six month period ended December 24, 2023 as compared to the same period of the prior fiscal year.
+The 8.9% decrease was driven by decreases in domestic royalties, advertising fund revenues, and supplier and distributor incentives, offset by increases in default and closed store revenues.